lmickes/pyWitness/manual/source/tutorials.rst

 .. warning::
    The data files used in this tutorial are stored in ``pyWitness/data/tutorial/``.
 It is a good idea to copy these files to your working directory change directoy ``cd`` to that directory.
 This tutorial builds up!
-Between each example and previous examples the new lines of code are highlighted in yellow.
+Between each example and the previous examples, the new lines of code are highlighted in yellow.

 .. warning::